radiantlogic-v8/documentation-new/documentation/operations-guide/03-radiantone-universal-directory-hdap-store-management.md

 The ongoing maintenance of your RadiantOne Universal Directory stores involves making regular back-ups.

+>[!note]
->**Note – backups can be performed while the store is online.
+>Backups can be performed while the store is online.
 The store can be read/written to while the backup is taking place.
-However, it is generally best practice to backup during off-peak hours.**
+However, it is generally best practice to backup during off-peak hours.

 After a store has been initialized, you can create backups anytime.